chuckrenny/gardens_manager/README.md

 User Story 4, Plant Show

 As a visitor
-When I visit '/plant_table_name/:id'
+When I visit '/plants/:id'
 Then I see the plant with that id including the plant's attributes (data from each column that is on the plant table)
-[ ] done
+[x] done

-User Story 5, Garden Plantren Index
+User Story 5, Garden Plant Index

 As a visitor
-When I visit '/Gardens/:Garden_id/plant_table_name' Then I see each Plant that is associated with that Garden with each Plant's attributes (data from each column that is on the plant table)
+When I visit '/Gardens/:Garden_id/plants'
+Then I see each Plant that is associated with that Garden with each Plant's attributes (data from each column that is on the plant table)